Piercingxx/debian-install/README.md

 - Do install GRUB.
 - Reboot and follow the To install instructions

 #### *** These scrips must be ran in order.
 Any deviation will break your system.
-The "3.sh" "Surface.sh" and "testing.sh" scripts are hardware based/optional. ***
+The "nvidia.sh" "Surface.sh" and "testing.sh" scripts are hardware based/optional. ***

 - "1.sh" to install Gnome-shell and a few adjustments.

 - "2.sh" will install applications, fonts, cursors, and customize settings (it takes several minutes to run).

-- If you plan on using Steam then you need to open Steam at this point and fully install it BEFORE you install 3.sh.
-If you install Steam after 3.sh it is a headache.
+- If you plan on using Steam then you need to open Steam at this point and fully install it BEFORE you install nvidia.sh.
+If you install Steam after nvidia.sh it is a headache.

-- "3.sh" will install Nvidia drivers (if you don't have a Nvidia GPU skip this one).
+- "nvidia.sh" will install Nvidia drivers (if you don't have a Nvidia GPU skip this one).

 - "Surface.sh" will install the necessary drivers to get a Microsoft Surface running on Debian (skip if not a Surface).